 To maintain energy levels, try eating frequently throughout the day, having as many as four to six meals.
 Remember that each meal should include carbs, protein and fat.
 For example, a healthy breakfast to start your day might include a bowl of high-fiber, whole-grain cereal with a banana and low-fat milk.
 To maximize your nutrient intake, be sure to include a fruit or vegetable with each meal.
 To replenish energy stores and spur muscle recovery after practice or games, eat a carb- and protein-rich snack such as a turkey sandwich on sprouted bread or unsweetened yogurt as soon as you're done.

-And stay away from junk food, cautions Moreno.
-"Many people assume athletes are nutritionally invincible," she says, but binging on candy, ice cream and other indulgences hinders performance.
+And stay away from processed foods and added sugars, cautions Moreno.
+"Many people assume athletes are nutritionally invincible," she says, but binging on candy, ice cream and other similar foods hinders performance.

 Good nutrition is also central to maintaining a healthy weight.
 Weight can be a hot-button issue in athletics.
 If you need to lose weight, severely restricting calories, protein or fat is not only dangerous for your body but also negatively impacts your athletic performance.
 Fill up on high-fiber vegetables, fruits, whole grains, legumes, lean protein sources and low-fat dairy to get essential nutrients.
 Working with a registered dietitian can help you identify any unhealthy food behaviors and create an eating plan that addresses your unique needs.

 Hydration Matters, Too